Reconciling Latent Variables and Networks: Exploring and extending the Psychometric-Toolbox: Exploring and extending the Psychometric-Toolbox

 With $\eta \sim \mathcal{N}_M(\bm{0}, \bm{\Psi})$, and $\epsilon \sim \mathcal{N}_P(\bm{0}, \bm{\Theta})$ (conditional independence: $\eta \Perp \varepsilon$ $\Rightarrow$ diagonal $\bm{\Theta})$.

-\paragraph{CFA -- GGM} Equation (\ref{eq_4.1}) can be inverted to obtain an expression for the equivalent GGM, the precision matrix $\bm{K}$ then becomes a block matrix in which every block is constructed of the inner product of factor loadings and inverse residual variances \parencite[see][for details]{Golino.2017.EGA}. \paragraph{SEM} In \textit{Structural Equation Modeling} (SEM; \cite{Bollen.1989.SEM, Tarka.2018.SEM, Westland.2019.SEM, Hoyle.2023.SEM}) relations between observations can additionally be considered, which extends Equation (\ref{eq_4}) by a square matrix $\bm{B}$ with zeros on the diagonal (\ref{eq_4a}), and (potentially) causal effects between observations on the off-diagonal \parencite{Epskamp.2018.GMM-GVAR}.
+\paragraph{CFA --- GGM} Equation (\ref{eq_4.1}) can be inverted to obtain an expression for the equivalent GGM, the precision matrix $\bm{K}$ then becomes a block matrix in which every block is constructed of the inner product of factor loadings and inverse residual variances \parencite[see][for details]{Golino.2017.EGA}.